Fly to Bucket-List Ski Destinations on Points

 Business cards

 You actually don’t need an official business name or LLC to open a business credit card.
 If you’re just selling items on eBay or stickers on Instagram, that counts as a business!
 You can apply using your own name and Social Security number.
+If you have a EIN, you can open even more cards with that.

 If you’re finding this article helpful, please consider applying through my referral links; I’ll earn bonus points, too!